hugokinahan/sei-project-3/README.md

 # Wins

 Using react-select we were able to include filters on the event index page to filter by Continent, Country and City.
-To do this it mean we had to create new functions mapping and pushing the filtered element into an array.
+To do this it meant we had to create new functions, mapping and pushing the filtered element into an array.

 Below you can see the code snippet to filter by Continent.